Potter Box: Principles

-These help link concrete options to overarching principles, getting us to think about our own basic values.
+These examples assist the thinker in linking concrete options to overarching principles, aiding introspection and thinking about basic principles.

 Loyalties

-Loyalties concern who the decision-maker has allegiances or loyalties to.
+Loyalties concern to whom the decision-maker has allegiances or loyalties.
 For example, in journalism, the first allegiance is always to the public.
 Other allegiances a journalist might have would be to his or her employer, industry organizations or co-workers.
 Are we more concerned about being true to our own values or about the effectiveness of the campaign?
 Is the "greater good" more important than the "golden mean"?

-Understanding Values

-To understand the Potter Box method, you must first understand types of Values categorized that influence Ethical behavior: